 Jacksonville Paternity Lawyers

 The legal process can be intimidating, especially when you are dealing with matters related to your kids.
 That’s why our Jacksonville paternity lawyers place substantial importance on helping parents and families understand the laws affecting paternity.
 Our Jacksonville paternity law firm maintains close contact with our clients, teaching them about how Florida law applies to parents and assisting them in making decisions that will be the best for them and their children.

-Our Jacksonville paternity attorneys help parents and families take actions to establish the paternity of children.
+Our Jacksonville paternity attorneys help parents and families take action to establish the paternity of children.
 We know that a paternity determination can have a serious impact on your relationship with your children and your life, in addition to your parental rights.